canonical/lxd/doc/howto/images_manage.md

     lxc image edit <image_ID>

 ## Delete an image

-To delete an image on a server, enter the following command:
+To delete a local copy of an image, enter the following command:

     lxc image delete <image_ID>

 Deleting an image won't affect running instances that are already using it, but it will remove the image locally.

 After deletion, if the image was downloaded from a remote server, it will be removed from local cache and downloaded again on next use.
-However, if the image was manually created (not cached), the image will be deleted from LXD server.
+However, if the image was manually created (not cached), the image will be deleted.

 ## Configure image aliases